Two-star Marine general fired after allegations he used a racial slur around subordinates

 The move comes as the military grapples with its own challenges of racial strife at a time when the country reckons with the police killing of George Floyd, and as Marines in Europe and Africa prepare for everything from battle with Russia to emergencies requiring quick deployment of combat-ready troops.

-Neary allegedly used a racial slur around Marine subordinates at the Marine Forces Europe and Africa headquarters in Boeblingen, Germany in August, said Capt.
+Neary allegedly used a racial slur around Marine subordinates at the Marine Forces Europe and Africa headquarters in Boeblingen, Germany, in August, said Capt.
 Joseph Butterfield, a Marine Corps spokesman.

 The incident is still under investigation, Butterfield said, but preliminary findings led Marine Commandant Gen. David Berger to relieve the general, Butterfield said.